 Seminar Courses

-MATH 298 (1 credit, run every Spring) and MATH 390 (2 credits, run every Spring) are dedicated to students’ work in research.
+MATH 298 (1 credit) and MATH 390 (2 credits) run concurrently every Spring and are dedicated to undergraduate research work.
 They are both approved Engaged Learning courses with 3 credits togather and meet the Loyola’s EL requirement.
+See examples of their syllabi here.
+They cover the common skill sets needed for math research, along with the value of a collaborative environment and peer support, while the research itself is done with your research mentor.

 -

-Independent Study
+Independent Study Courses

-- PDE Methods in Image Processing, Spring 2025
+- COMP 495: PDE Methods in Image Processing (Spring 2025)

 -

-Reading Courses
+Informal Reading Courses

 If you are still interested this far, feel free to contact me with questions, either via an email or stop by during my open office hours.

-Past and current students I mentored/am mentoring:
+Past and current students I mentored / am mentoring:

 - Merisa Kraja, Spring 2025 - present